Lexington Hotel (New York City): 2010s to present

 In May 2011, DiamondRock Hospitality agreed to pay $335 million for the Radisson Lexington, making a 10 percent down payment.
 At the time, the new owner planned to sign a short-term agreement with Radisson.
 DiamondRock obtained a $170.4 million syndicated loan from a consortium of banks in March 2012.
 The hotel left the Radisson chain in September 2012, becoming an independent hotel known as The Lexington New York City.
 The Lexington was added to Marriott's "Autograph Collection" brand in mid-2013.
 Highgate simultaneously announced that it would spend several million dollars renovating the hotel, and the Lexington was renovated at a cost of $46 million.
-The project, completed in 2016, involved restoring architectural elements including the original brass elevator doors with songbird motifs.
+The project, completed in 2016, involved restoring architectural elements.

 The New York City Landmarks Preservation Commission (LPC) hosted public hearings in 2013 to determine whether the Lexington Hotel and four other structures in East Midtown should be designated as New York City landmarks.
 In mid-2016, the LPC proposed protecting twelve buildings in East Midtown, including the Lexington Hotel, in advance of proposed changes to the area's zoning.
 On November 22, 2016, the LPC designated the Lexington Hotel and ten other nearby buildings as city landmarks.

 The hotel closed temporarily in early 2020 due to the COVID-19 pandemic in New York City.
 Hotel operator MCR Hotels, along with Three Wall Capital and Andrew Farkas's firm Island Capital Group, acquired the hotel in July 2021 for $185 million.
 The sale occurred amid a decline in tourism due to the COVID-19 pandemic.
 Farkas reopened the hotel shortly afterward; prior to his purchase, the hotel had been closed since early 2020 due to the pandemic.
 In May 2024, the hotel was refinanced with a $155 million loan from Hudson Bay Capital.
 By 2025, Farkas and his partners were looking to sell the hotel for about $275 million.